jiin/ng-video-preview/README.md

 ng-video-preview
 ================

-angular directive to get iframe preview of videos
+Angular.js directive to get iframe-preview of video hosted on youtube, vimeo, filmannex ecc.